 '''

 SuperParticleSystem3D(CuboidGeometry3D<T>& cuboidGeometry,

-LoadBalancer<T>& loadBalancer, SuperGeometry3D<T>&, LBconverter<
+LoadBalancer<T>& loadBalancer, SuperGeometry3D<T>& superGeometry

-T>& conv);
+);

 '''

 During the construction each PU instantiates one ParticleSystem3D for each local cuboid.
 Subsequently for each ParticleSystem3D a list of the ranks of PUs holding neighbouring cuboids is created.

 Particles can be added to the SuperParticleSystem3D by a call to one of the addParticle() functions: